EvulDev/CustomSpawnLocations/README.md

 Custom Spawn Locations is a Project Zomboid mod.

 ## Profession spawn
-All spawn are partly based on the size of the location and department.
+All spawn chanses are partly based on the size of the location and department as well as playability.
+Burger places and diners that is situated super off have a lower chanse of spawn then a mid-town diner for instance.

 |Professions                  | Location                                    | Chance of spawn (%)   |
 |-----------------------------|---------------------------------------------|----------------------:|